OCA/web/web_menu_collapsible/README.rst

 Known issues / Roadmap
 ======================

-* There's no visual hint about the collapsed/uncollapsed state of a menu on second level menus
+* The visual hint is initially in state 'collapsed' when is actually 'expanded' (this is Odoo's menu standard mechanism)

 Bug Tracker